DanAnastasyev/RuSimpleSentEval/README.md

 tar -xzvf mbart.cc25.v2.tar.gz -C ../data
 ```

-## Data Preprocessing
+### Data Preprocessing
 Everything here is written in the assumption that you are running it from the `solution` folder.
+Btw, you can skip the first five steps and use the data from the [downloads](https://github.com/DanAnastasyev/RuSimpleSentEval#downloads) section.

 1. Specify the following environment variables:
 ```bash
 SPM=<path to sentencepiece>